dsp-jetpack/JetPack/doc/deployment_guide.md

 # If set to false, Nova uses the storage local to the compute.
 enable_rbd_nova_backend=true

+# Set the glance backend.
+Vaules are file, rbd ,swift or cinder
+glance_backend=rbd

 # Set to false to disable fencing
 enable_fencing=true

 [Storage back-end Settings]

 # Compellent parameters.
 See the Software Deployment Guide for description of the parameters.
 enable_dellsc_backend=false
 dellsc_backend_name=CHANGEME
 dellsc_api_port=3033
 dellsc_iscsi_ip_address=CHANGEME